-Learn how to acquire, store, retrieve, and use healthcare information to foster better collaboration among a patient's various health care providers through Regis College's DNP in Health Informatics program.
+The Doctor of Nursing Practice (DNP) with a concentration in health informatics is designed to arm students with the skills that they need to acquire, store, retrieve, and use healthcare information to foster better collaboration among a patient's various health care providers.

-As a health informatics specialist, you will play a critical role in the push toward health care reform, and evolving a specialization that combines information technology, communications, and healthcare to improve the quality and safety of patient care.
+As a health informatics specialist, you will play a critical role in the push toward health care reform, an evolving specialization that combines information technology, communications, and healthcare to improve the quality and safety of patient care.